sunshineluyao/tech4good/README.md

 ## Contributing

 We welcome contributions from the community!
-If you're interested in contributing to the Tech4Good Workshop website, please see our [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines.
+If you're interested in contributing to the Tech4Good Workshop website, please contact us at [tech4good.icdcs@gmail.com](mailto:tech4good.icdcs@gmail.com).

 ## License

 This project is licensed under [MIT License](LICENSE) - see the LICENSE file for details.

-## Contact

-For any inquiries, please contact us at [tech4good.icdcs@gmail.com](mailto:tech4good.icdcs@gmail.com).